What is Particle Physics?

 It’s all about investigating the smallest known particles, and understanding how they come together to form the matter and energy we observe around us.

-It’s a field that ties into the very fabric of reality.
+Particle Physics is a field that ties into the very fabric of reality.
 It aims to uncover the smallest particles that make up matter and the forces that govern their behavior.

 Key Concepts of Particle Physics